z16/ResourceBuilder/README.md

 Optional flags:
 * `--validate` Enables basic validation of some of the assumptions used for its algorithms, otherwise it will proceed with no assumptions, which is riskier but faster.
-* '--decode' Will generate decoded DAT files in addition to the proper files for the game (in its own folder `DEC/`)
+* `--decode` Will generate decoded DAT files in addition to the proper files for the game (in its own folder `decoded/`).
+* `--backup` Will back up current FFXI files in folder `backup/`.
+Off by default, since it doesn't overwrite them by default either.
+Will always overwrite existing backups if used, so if the game files were modified this will back up the modified files and possibly overwrite existing backups.
+* `--restore` Will restore game files from existing backups.
+Will not run the builder mechanism and abort immediately upon restoring the backups.

-The resulting DAT files will be written to the resources directory, so they will not automatically take effect in-game.
+The resulting DAT files will be written to the resources directory (sub folder `results/`), so they will not automatically take effect in-game.
 Back up existing FFXI DATs first, then copy the new ones to the game directory.
 The decoded files will be here as well.

 ### Not yet implemented